Customer Stories

 • Open-Source Flexibility: GrowthBook’s open-source nature allowed customization and avoided vendor lock-in.

-Dropbox found it particularly advantageous that GrowthBook allowed them to gain early traction by integrating experiment analysis directly with their existing tools and data.
-This seamless integration meant that teams could start benefiting from the platform without requiring significant engineering effort.
-By simply hooking up GrowthBook to existing data streams, teams could quickly experience the value of GrowthBook’s capabilities, even before fully transitioning all experiments to the platform.
+GrowthBook allowed Dropbox to gain early traction by integrating experiment analysis directly with its existing tools and data.
+This seamless integration meant that teams could start benefiting from the platform without significant engineering effort.
+By simply hooking GrowthBook up to existing data streams, teams can quickly experience the value of its capabilities, even before transitioning all experiments to the platform.

-Dropbox deployed GrowthBook on AWS, taking advantage of its self-hosting capabilities to meet compliance and security requirements.
-The planned migration process involves consolidating experiments from six legacy systems into GrowthBook, while key components like feature gates and kill switches remain on legacy systems.
+Dropbox deployed GrowthBook on AWS, leveraging its self-hosting capabilities to meet compliance and security requirements.
+The planned migration process involves consolidating experiments from six legacy systems into GrowthBook, while key components such as feature gates and kill switches remain on those systems.
 As part of this transition, GrowthBook was seamlessly integrated into Dropbox’s existing infrastructure, including its logging pipeline and data warehouse, which processes 1 billion logs daily, ensuring minimal disruption, security, and compliance.
-New experiments are now launched directly within GrowthBook as they are created.
+New experiments are now launched within GrowthBook as they are created.

 Migrating from Stormcrow to GrowthBook

-With GrowthBook’s SDK, Dropbox’s front-end developers can independently run experiments across Go, PHP, Python, and TypeScript, ensuring standardization and eliminating backend dependencies.
-Previously, experiments required custom code and notebooks, demanding significant technical expertise and maintenance.
-Setting up a single experiment could take up to a day if custom development was involved.
-Now, GrowthBook’s intuitive UI simplifies the process, reducing onboarding complexity and operational overhead.
-The only technical requirement may involve writing SQL for a new metric, enabling the team to launch experiments faster and with greater consistency.
+With GrowthBook’s SDK, Dropbox’s front-end developers can run experiments independently in Go, PHP, Python, and TypeScript to ensure standardization and eliminate backend dependencies.
+Before GrowthBook, experiments required custom code and notebooks, and required significant technical expertise and maintenance.
+Setting up a single experiment could take up to a day with custom development.
+GrowthBook’s intuitive UI simplifies the process, reducing onboarding complexity and operational overhead.
+The only technical requirement may involve writing SQL for a new metric.
+As a result, the team can launch experiments faster and with greater consistency.

 Results